8 Symptoms of MS Relapse: How To Know if You’re Having a Flare | MyMSTeam

 Tiredness is one of the most common symptoms of a flare.
 You may also experience weakness or malaise (a general overall feeling of sickness).

-During a flare, fatigue may be caused by cytokines — substances produced by the immune system.
-In addition to causing certain symptoms of MS flares, cytokines may slow down the speed at which your nerves convey messages.
+During a flare, fatigue may be caused by cytokines, which are substances produced by the immune system.
+In addition to causing certain symptoms of MS attacks, cytokines may slow the speed at which your nerves convey messages.

 A flare that consists primarily of fatigue may not need any treatment — your energy levels should eventually return to normal.
 However, talk to your doctor if you’re so tired that you can’t carry out your usual activities.